glegrain/STM32-with-macOS/README.md

 $ screen /dev/tty.usbmodem413 921600
 ```

-### Using semihosting:
-Semihosting is relatively easy to setup but it is one of the slowest methods for printing debug messages.
-Enable semihosting (see example `.gdbinit`)

 ### Using ITM messages over SWO:
 with openOCD, ITM can be configured using the `tpiu` command.